charlesetc/walnut/readme.md

 - Support for atomic transactions.
 - It would be nice to have a better story/pattern for changing the data layout, i.e. some standardization of migrations.
+- When an object is removed, its references should be too.
+How would this play with non-null type guarantees?
+Maybe you can only remove if there are no references?

 ## todos